pjmartinez/TFM_UM-eqtls/README.md

 ```
 To view the html files you need to download them to your laptop and open them in a web browser.
 You can get them [here](https://bk-genomica.cebas.csic.es:5001/sharing/fVxtvpfSz)

-Let's have a look at the output from fastqc.
-When loading the fastqc file, you will be greeted with this screen

 There are some basic statistics which are all pretty self-explanatory.
-Notice that none of our sequence libraries fail the quality report!
+You should notice that none of our sequence libraries fail the quality report!
 It would be concerning if we had even one because this report is from our trimmed sequence!
 The same thinking applies to our sequence length.
 Should the minimum of the sequence length be below 45, we would know that Trimmomatic had not run properly.
-Let's look at the next index in the file:

-This screen is simply a box-and-whiskers plot of our quality scores per base pair.
-Note that there is a large variance and lower mean scores (but still about in our desired range) for base pairs 1-5 and that sequence quality declines toward the 3' end of the read.

-This figure shows the distribution of mean read qualities.
-You can see we have a peak at about 38, which corresponds to a per base error probability of 0.00016.

-The last panel at which we are going to look is the "Overrepresented Sequences" panel:

-This is simply a list of sequences which appear disproportionately in our reads file.
-FastQC checks these against common adapter sequences and will flag them as such if they match.
-It is often the case in RNA-Seq that sequence from very highly expressed genes turns up in this panel.
-It may be helpful to try to identify some of these sequences using BLAST if they take up a large percentage of your library.

-When you have a large experiment with many samples, checking FastQC HTML files can be a tedious task.
-To get around this, you can use use a program called MultiQC to combine them into a single report.

-For HTML files in the before/ folder:

-module load MultiQC/1.1

 ## 2.4 Aligning Reads to a Genome using `HISAT2`